UDRB – information on the method of calculation

 What are the limits to the applicability of the UDRB?

 It is important to note that like its predecessor, the SMR, the UDRB depicts the average yield of bonds with various residual maturities weighted by outstanding amounts.
 The index value therefore also depends on the structure of the residual maturities of the bonds included in the index.
 For this reason, caution is warranted when using the UDRB as a reference rate for financial contracts with a fixed maturity.
 Furthermore, it is not advisable to use the UDRB as a reference rate for marketable financial instruments since the UDRB's design as an average yield makes hedging impossible.
 Therefore, the UDRB is not suited to be used as a performance benchmark either.
+Please note that the UDRB will only be corrected if subsequent revisions of the UDRB exceed 2 basis points (see information on the UDRB calculation method for details).

 Where is the UDRB published?